CrowdStrike/Cloud-AWS/Agent-Install-Examples/powershell/README.md

-# Automating the Installation of the CrowdStrike Falcon Sensor for Windows
+# Automating CrowdStrike Falcon Sensor for Windows Installation
 This example demonstrates leveraging Microsoft PowerShell to bootstrap the CrowdStrike Falcon sensor onto a Windows host during first boot.
 This solution leverages AWS Systems Manager Parameter Store to store API credentials for use in calling the CrowdStrike